 Presumptive Eligibility Process

 An individual seeking presumptive eligibility works with a qualified provider to complete a PE application.
-The PE application is available through the Provider Healthcare Portal 24 hours a day, seven days a week.
+The PE application is available through the Provider Healthcare Portal 24 hours a day, 7 days a week.
 The qualified provider receives a real-time response as to whether the individual is eligible for PE.
 Information requested on the application includes an individual's demographic information, family size, and household income.

 Individuals complete a PE application for each member in their families, regardless of a person's need for services when he or she applies.
 Each individual who desires to apply through the PE process must have his or her own application for enrollment.
 An individual is allowed to receive PE coverage only once per rolling 12-month period, and only once per pregnancy.